MELT IN YOUR MOUTH POTATOES — Thick potato slices roasted in butter and herbs, then finished off with chicken broth and garlic.

 I like to garnish my cooked potatoes with a sprinkling of fresh parsley, but almost any combination of fresh herbs would be wonderful.

-I love that this dish is fairly simple, but nice enough for company or even holidays.
+I love that these Melt in Your Mouth Potatoes are fairly simple, but nice enough for company or even holidays.
 This is one recipe we’ll be making again and again.

 Be sure to save this Melt in Your Mouth Potatoes recipe to your favorite Pinterest board for later.